 Do not use expressions like “I think …” or “I believe …”.
 Your opinion is irrelevant unless it is supported by plausible justification.
-Although you may cite the views of established authorities in support of your case (argument from authority), you should not omit their supporting argument.
+If citing the views of established authorities, make sure to include the justifications behind these views.

 It is a basic requirement of the essays and letters not only to name the sources you have relied on, but wherever possible to identify the relevant passages or quotations referred to.

-Any reference made to a source should be hyperlinked – if referring to an article, book or essay.
-If the work is not online it should be referred to in brackets including: authors last name, title, year, page number.
+Any reference made to a source should be hyperlinked, if referring to an article, book or essay.
+If the work is not online, it should be referred to in brackets that include the author’s last name, title, year and page number.